awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

 + The Amazon CloudWatch alarm that is used to monitor the runbook workflow\.
 + The Amazon SNS topic that is used to send notifications about status changes for change requests that are created using the change template\.
 + The tags to apply to the change template for use in categorizing and filtering your change templates\.
++ Whether change requests created from the change template can be run without an approval step \(auto\-approved requests\)\.

 Through its integration with Change Calendar, which is another capability of Systems Manager, Change Manager also helps you safely implement changes while avoiding schedule conflicts with important business events\.
 Change Manager integration with AWS Organizations and AWS Single Sign\-On helps you manage changes across your organization from a single account using your existing identity management system\.
 You can monitor change progress from Change Manager and audit operational changes across your organization, providing improved visibility and accountability\.